 The sun was beginning to set, we still had an uphill mile left to hike, and it wasn’t clear that we’d find more water before we set up camp, thanks to California’s ongoing drought.
 I refused to dwell on the word that strikes fear in the hearts of many a backpacker – Giardia – and we marched onward.
 If this water was going to make me sick, I certainly wouldn’t know anytime soon, and for now, the mountain water was crisp and energizing.

 Those drops of unfiltered water thankfully didn’t make me sick.
 Back in civilization, however, I realized I knew little to nothing about the threat posed to me from drinking unfiltered backcountry water.
 Water filtration is a pillar of backpacking preparedness, parroted from REI’s gleaming aisles to America’s rugged trailheads.
 Could a few errant drops of unfiltered water have actually spelled doom on my trip?
+I remember a tip from my survival watches guide, to note down the time I ingest something that might not be good for me, with the knowledge of when, more accurate decisions can be made in an emergency.

 I had long thought that drinking water from the Sierra’s streams necessitated filtration because of contamination with human and animal feces, which can harbor Giardia lamblia, E. coli, and other pathogens.
 This fit in well with my well-intentioned, albeit poorly-founded belief that humanity had already tainted even the most remote of its remaining, pristine water sources beyond potability.
 Why else would warnings about the water be so pervasive?
 Why else would there be such a thriving market for water filters?